 Visit the Muhammad Ali Center

 Muhammad Ali is known as a boxer whose fame began after winning a gold medal in the 1960 Olympics in Rome, but he is more than just a sports hero.
 He devoted much of his life to helping the less-fortunate across the world, and the Muhammad Ali Center was built to celebrate his admirable life and strength of character.
-The center is focused on presenting his life and values and how people can be use them to develop love for others, community, and compassion.
+The center is focused on presenting his life and values and how people can use them to develop a love for others, sense of community, and compassion.

 The Ali Center is open Tuesday through Sunday and on some Monday holidays.

-Tour Some Historic Louisville Homes
+Tour Historic Louisville Homes

 Louisville's long history can be found in its preserved historic homes that are located in some of the oldest city districts.
 Some of the city's most notable historic homes include the Thomas Edison House, the Farmington Carriage House, and Whitehall.